devMotcho/devMotcho/README.md

 👁️ **I am searching for a job as a backend developer or similiar, I am open to contribute with open-source projects too!**
-📖 Currently i am learning: dotnet core
+📖 Currently i am learning: .NET core and C#
 📫 How to reach me: dev.mmd2@gmail.com

 ## 🛠️ Technologies & Tools